GStechschulte/energy-efficiency/README.md

 # Estimation of energy efficiency and condition monitoring #

+## Background and objectives ##

+## About this repository ##
-Code, works in progress, and supplemental information related to my Gabriel Stechschulte's master thesis "" and research performed in the context of the innovation project "".
+Code, works in progress, and supplemental information related to Gabriel Stechschulte's master thesis "" and research performed in the context of the innovation project.

-## Directories ##
+### Directories ###

 [clemap_api](clemap_api/) - Notebook for authenticating a new user